When it comes to romantic things to do in Maui for couples, it’s often the small things that spark the biggest flame.

 Good news – Hawaii’s Valley Isle is teeming with opportunities to bring this scene to life.

-In fact, just by taking one of Maui’s most scenic drives along the Hana Highway with your sweetheart – where you cross 46 one-lane bridges – you can reach some of the best waterfalls on Maui.
+Just head out on one of Maui’s most scenic drives – the Hana Highway.
+You’ll soon reach some of the best waterfalls on Maui.

 2) Sip sundowners by the sea